wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 * Stripe
 * Square

-So, even in this slow moving, highly regulated industry open source hasn't just found a foothold, it's an entrenched resource that most of the major players couldn't function without.
+So, even in this slow moving, highly regulated industry, open source hasn't just found a foothold, it's an entrenched resource that most of the major players couldn't function without.

 Banking platforms rely heavily on [open source software especially for their infrastructure](http://www.bankingtech.com/248232/open-source-middleware-is-everywhere-in-financial-services/).

-Finally, we're especially impressed by the polish of [Opengamma](http://www.opengamma.com/), the open source risk and analytics platform.
-The high-profile funding they have received from industry leaders shows how far we have come in embracing open-source as a viable approach.
+Finally, I'm especially impressed by the polish of [Opengamma](http://www.opengamma.com/), the open source risk and analytics platform.
+The high-profile funding they have received from industry leaders shows how far the industry has come in embracing open-source as a viable approach in Fintech.

 ### An Aside: Financial Inclusion
 Open source is also being used in the fascinating world of Financial Inclusion - the delivery of financial services at affordable costs to sections of disadvantaged and low-income segments of society.